kenesu-h/sys-hidplus-client-rs/docs/usage.md

 ### Controller Types

 #### GUI
-If you're using the client GUI, use the respective controller's dropdown box to select your desired controller type.
+If you're using the client GUI, you're currently unable to change a controller's type since the GUI library I used doesn't support dropdown menus.

 #### Command Line
 If you're using the command line, use the `set_switch_pad 'i' 'switch_pad'`